randywreed/generative_agents_opensource/README.md

 LangChain's LLM integration make it east to test different options.

-Suppply API keys for LLMs you want to test.
+Suppply API keys for LLMs you want to test that require them.

- Of course, for Llama2 or other OSS models, you will not need a key.
+Of course, for Llama2 or other open source models running locally, you will not need a key.

 ```
 # Copy and paste any API Keys for LLMs you want to test
 openai_api_key = "<Your OpenAI API>"